davidhristov59/eeg-epilepsy-seizure-classification/README.md

-# 🧠 EEG Seizure Prediction using Feature Extraction and Machine Learning & Transformers
+# 🧠 EEG-based seizure prediction combining feature-based machine learning and Transformer-based deep learning for end-to-end sequence learning.

 This project focuses on extracting meaningful features from EEG (electroencephalogram) signals for the purpose of **seizure detection and prediction**.
 It processes raw EEG data into time-domain, frequency-domain, and nonlinear features.
 It combines two complementary approaches: